Low-Fat, Low-Sugar Diets For A Healthier, Happier Lifestyle

 Documents were released that show the sugar industry paid researchers to downplay the effects of sugar on heart disease in the 1960s.
 Coca-Cola has also been accused of paying millions of dollars for researchers to place less blame on sugary drinks as the main cause of obesity.

-Now light is being shed on the harmful effects of refined sugar on our health, understanding that 4 carbohydrates = 1 teaspoon of sugar.
+Now the light is being shed on the harmful effects of refined sugar on our health, understanding that 4 carbohydrates = 1 teaspoon of sugar.

 Consider a low-fat, low-sugar diet to avoid the following sugar-related health issues: